p-victor/dotfiles/README.md

 To install tmux plugins, while in tmux, press `<prefix> + I` to install and `<prefix> + U` to update.

 TODO:
--add windows scripts for fonts
+- add windows scripts for fonts
--add wsl things to make install easier and more streamlined -add tmux bindings and configs
+- add wsl things to make install easier and more streamlined
+- add tmux bindings and configs
--write about XDG standards in README.md for maintenance -use a real .bashrc and .bashprofile
+- write about XDG standards in README.md for maintenance
+- use a real .bashrc and .bashprofile
--breakdown install script for easier maintenance (update, uninstall, etc...)
+- breakdown install script for easier maintenance (update, uninstall, etc...)